 CoQ10 Benefits: Final Thoughts

 CoQ10 is a powerful antioxidant that is stored in nearly every tissue in the body due to its role in energy production in the mitochondria of the cell.
 Since its discovery, it’s been used to promote heart health.
-However, recent research has shown that CoQ10 can also help individuals who have suffered a heart attack5, have high LDL due to type 2 diabetes9, have high blood pressure1, take statins for blood clots and hypertension7, and even help improve athletic performance3
+However, recent research has shown that CoQ10 can also help individuals who have suffered a heart attack5, have high LDL due to type 2 diabetes9, have high blood pressure1, take statins for blood clots and hypertension7.
+It can even help improve athletic performance3

 CoQ10 is also well tolerated by most individuals, but those on medications or who have chronic conditions should consult with their healthcare provider before supplementing.
 It’s also recommended to take the supplement in the morning or afternoon with food for best results.